Tutorial: Solving the Kuramoto–Sivashinsky Equation with Averaging Neural Operator¶

 print(f"Testing error: {float(err_test):.3f}")

-As we can see the error is pretty small, which agrees with what we can see from the previous plots.
+As we can see, the error is pretty small, which aligns with the observations from the previous plots.